"The Shelter" video installation

 to which is tightly and proportionately linked."

 An internal environment is being created with two video projections.
-The vertical shows a web of pulsating human vessels, created by scanned, edited and animated prints of brain-angiographies.
+The vertical shows a web of pulsating human vessels, created by scanned, edited and animated prints of digital angiographies of my brain, performed with the injection of a radio-opaque contrast agent.
 This web frames, feeds and protects a central core, a cocoon with a human figure inside, an allegory for the human soul.
 At the same time more elements have been inserted, such as artificial moths in movement, which mislead us regarding its biological or physical dimension/aspect.

 The vertical video projection continues to the contiguous floor, as the natural/artificial landscape is reflected through the element of water, which creates a dreamy sense of movement.